tmscott88/GitLite/README.md

 - Run: `GitWriting.exe | GitWriting [-OPTION]`
 - Options: `[-h | --help | -H]` `[-o | --options | -O]` `[-v | --version | -V]`

-Note: A `config.ini` configuration file must be created and placed in the repo's root directory (alongside the **GitWriting** executable) in order to save and read app settings. certain features will be limited or blocked.
+Note: A `gitwriting.ini` configuration file must be created and placed in the repo's root directory (alongside the **GitWriting** executable) in order to save and read app settings. certain features will be limited or blocked.
 See below for a working template.

 **GitWriting** is intended to work across terminals on Windows, macOS, and Linux.